3sztof/aws-iam-protected-api-gateways/README.md

     Assuming you have [configured your CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) and installed [AWS CDK CLI](https://www.npmjs.com/package/aws-cdk).

     The CDK deployment requries setting up a Python environment and installing the IaC script's Python dependencies.
-In the commands below, we will use [Python Poetry](https://python-poetry.org/) module to easily create a virtual environment and install all of the required modules.
+The commands below use [Python Poetry](https://python-poetry.org/) module to easily create a virtual environment and install all of the required modules.

     To deploy the infrastructure, simply run the following commands: